Helping you back to fitness after pregnancy and childbirth

 I’ve always loved and competed in sports.
 I was a competitive rower and marathon runner.
 But it wasn’t until I did my training with revolutionary women’s wellness expert Jenny Burrell that I found my true calling.

-Working with pregnant women and mums is my passion.
+Working in women's healthis my passion.
 I am dedicated to helping them look after themselves and am never prouder than when I get a ‘thank you’ from someone I have really helped regain pelvic and core health.
+For me it is not all about fitness, there is so much more than that, it is about educating women to feel healthy and strong through what they eat, drink and do!

 It’s so important to me that I get the right information out to women to make them feel better about themselves.
 And I’m privileged to have a wide network of contacts who I can refer my clients onto for specialist help: nutritionist Rosie Letts, women’s health physios Helen Hodder (07753 620179), Jess Butterly and Amanda Sullivan, and musco-skeletal specialist Sarah Bryan.